brandur/sorg/content/articles/minimalism.md

 the entire platform.
 That sexy new container orchestration system that will take ease of deployment and scaling to new levels.
-In many cases, a step back and a moment of dispassionate contemplation will reveal that their use could be abstained until a time when they're known to be well vetted, and it's well understood how they'll fit into the current architecture (and what they'll replace).
+In many cases, a step back and a moment of dispassionate thought would reveal that their use could be withheld until a time when they're known to be well vetted, and it's well understood how they'll fit into the current architecture (and what they'll replace).

-## Minimalism through ephemeralization (#ephemeralization)
+## Through ephemeralization (#ephemeralization)

 In his book _Nine Chains to the Moon_ (published 1938), inventor R. Buckminster Fuller described the idea of